OliverLaboratory/oliverlaboratory.github.io/research.md

 ---

-This is regarding the direction of my project research group the Max Planck Institute for Biochemistry.

----

 The spatial arrangement in 3D (structure) of biomolecules dictates what kinds of physical interactions are favorable and therefore which biological functions are accessible to DNA/RNA/proteins.
 Finding exactly which geometrical patterns within these molecules are the ones we should pay attention to is a needle in the haystack problem.
 In this group, we take the data-driven approach.